-We have audited the accompanying statement of financial condition of Piper Sandler & Co. (the Company, formerly known as Piper Jaffray & Co.) as of December 31, 2019, and the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company at December 31, 2019, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statement of financial condition of Piper Sandler & Co. (the Company) as of December 31, 2020, and the related notes (collectively referred to as the "financial statement").
+In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company at December 31, 2020, in conformity with U.S. generally accepted accounting principles.